-Short prime lenses (35, 50, or 85mm) are great tools of the trade and force you to immerse yourself amongst people in the street.
+Short prime lenses (35mm or 50mm) are great tools of the trade and force you to immerse yourself amongst people in the street.

 Longer zoom lenses are great when you’re starting out because they allow you to shoot from a distance.
 As you gain more confidence to lift your camera when you see a scene unfolding before your eyes, you’ll start to want to use primes.
-They can help you to melt into the crowd which is invaluable to capture candid moments.
+They can help you to melt into the crowd, which is invaluable for capturing candid moments.

 Prime lenses are also lighter than zooms because they have fewer moving parts.
 Over the course of a day, the weight of a couple of zoom lenses can add up.
-They also tend to be sharper than zoom lenses, and that can only be a good thing
+Primes are also sharper than zoom lenses, which can only be a good thing.

 8. Take your camera everywhere

 In the beginning, it must be a conscious decision so that it becomes a habit.
 You take your phone with you wherever you go (yes, that’s a camera too).
 Pack your camera if you want to improve as a street or urban photographer because it is imperative that you’re shooting regularly.

 Quality images can be captured on smaller and smaller cameras, so what’s your excuse for not taking one out with you?